cchance27/rustybridge/docs/AUDIT_SYSTEM_OVERVIEW.md

 - Core audit type system, persistence, and logging API are implemented and wired through server-core.
 - Web, SSH/TUI, and CLI now emit strongly-typed events for user/group/relay/credential/ACL/session activity.
+- **Audit Web UI**: Admin console for browsing/filtering events and a visual "Relay Session Timeline" for inspecting session lifecycle and connections.
 - All state-changing operations in the management surfaces are moving to a **context-first** API that enforces attribution.

 ---